Helium6CRES/rocks_analysis_pipeline/README.md

 		* Note that you want to include "-fn 3" here in case a node failed before even creating the

 ### Post Processing:

+First if you want to use ude the offline beta monitor counting, run this on each rid with `./rocks_analysis_pipeline/sbatch_count_offline_mon_rates.py -rids 373 380 385 393 399 405 411 418 424 430 436 -aid 9`

+This will go rid by rid and add environmental data and the offline monitor counts to the root file csvs rid_df_405_009.csv and write the output to  -> rid_df_405_009_with_offline_mon.csv.
+Leter when you run the track and event post processing, it will check if this was already done.
+If so, it iwll jsut use these.
+If not, it will add the environmental data during stage 0

 * **Overview:** This is a three stage process.
 Run each stage without changing anything but the -stage argument. the -ms_standard argument determines the expected spec(k) file name time format for the data you want to process.